Dedman College of Hospitality

 HFT 3941 Management Internship (3-12) *

-*Hospitality Management and Tourism majors must complete a minimum of 3 hours of HFT 3941 (Internship).
-Students must have a total of 12 credit hours between HFT 3941 and elective requirements.
+Hospitality and Tourism Management students must have a total of 12 credit hours between HFT 3941 and approved major-specific elective requirements.
 Students may complete additional credit hours (up to 12) and use them as substitutes for elective requirements.
 This means that if the max of 12 hours is put towards HFT 3941, zero hours of electives are required under major coursework.

 Hospitality and Tourism Management Major Area Requirements